 Major rotations are designed to be an in-depth experience within a specific area.
 By focusing on a single medical service for six months, interns have the opportunity to become an integral part of the medical team.
-You will play a central and vital role in providing psychosocial interventions and consulting with the medical team.
-Rotations may vary each year, but at least 3 rotation choices will be offered each year.
+Interns will play a central and vital role in providing psychosocial interventions and consulting with the medical team.
+Rotations may vary each year, but at least 4 of the following rotations will be offered each year.

 Possible rotations include:

 - Young Child (Main supervisor: Marni Switkin Nagel, Ph.D.)